ubports/docs.ubports.com/porting/1_Intro.rst

 -----------------------------------

     * Preparations
-        In this first stage you will choose a target device, determine the device specifications and secure the relevant guides for your device.
-At this stage you should also start documenting your build process.
+        In this first stage you will choose a target device, gather information about it and choose a suitable workstation (PC or laptop) on which to do your work.
     * Set up your Halium build environment and complete a test build This stage involves downloading all the relevant source code and securing the vendor blobs.
 You will then build the Halium boot image and system image according to the Halium guide to ensure that all your sources are set up correctly and work in unison.
 You will *not* be installing this build!
 You can view it as a "trial run".
     * Build halium-boot.img and system.img for Ubuntu Touch
-        Your source tree first needs to be modified, after which you will proceed to build the halium-boot.img and system.img for your port.
+        Now you need to modify your source tree, after which you will proceed to build the halium-boot.img and system.img to be used in your port.
     * Install and debug the boot process
-        This goal of this stage is to successfully boot into Ubuntu Touch and bring up the Ubuntu Touch graphical user interface 'Unity 8'
+        The goal of this stage is to successfully boot into Ubuntu Touch.
+You will be working from the command line.
+    * Bring up the Ubuntu Touch graphical user interface 'Unity 8' This stage involves adjusting some configuration and further debugging of your build.
     * Complete device configuration
-        When you have reached this stage some things will work, while others don't.
-You must now debug each broken functionality and apply the necessary fixes.
-When you complete this phase you will have a fully functional port, but it will not yet be capable of accepting Over The Air (OTA) updates.
+        Now you need to further debug the build and adjust configuration until all broken functionality is fixed.
+When you complete this stage you will have a fully functional port, but it will not yet be capable of accepting Over The Air (OTA) updates.
     * Build Ubuntu Touch recovery.img
         The Ubuntu Touch recovery image is a slightly modified recovery image that is tailored to working with the UBports installer
     * Set up the UBports installer for your device